 How to Make Guacamole

-- Scoop out the flesh of 2 of the avocados and place into a large mixing bowl.
+- Scoop out the flesh of 2 of the avocados and place them into a large mixing bowl.
 Add in fresh lime juice and salt and use a fork or potato masher to mash the avocados until creamy and smooth.

 - Cut the remaining avocado into chunks.
-The best way to do this is to use a knife to score the the flesh of the avocado into chunks while still attached to the skin.
-Then use a spoon to scoop out chunks of avocado into mixing bowl.
+The best way to do this is to use a knife to score the flesh of the avocado into chunks while still attached to the skin.
+Then use a spoon to scoop out chunks of avocado into a mixing bowl.